 - Architecture Where the API sits between the official bundle and clients.

-- Overview What the Reseam API is, what it does, and what it doesn't.
+- Overview What the Reseam API is and what it does.

 - Install Run the API locally or with Docker.